-Because the centuries-old bar sport has been cordially introduced to the 21st century by the people behind Flight Club.
-They’ve applied their unparalleled mix of high-tech wizardry, cocktails and general joie de vivre to the game, then put it into a venue worthy of such a grand cultural leap.
+Now, however, it’s been dragged into the 21st century with the team’s signature blend of high-tech wizardry, cocktails and general joie de vivre – and placed into a venue worthy of such a grand cultural leap.

-It’s in Canary Wharf (and it’s worth a trip even if you don’t work there), and set across two floors.
-They’ve dolled it all up with a playful retrofuturistic vibe that occasionally dips into steampunkey territory thanks to things like the huge centrepiece bar, which boasts a double-height neon lighting installation.
+You’ll find Electric Shuffle set across two floors in Canary Wharf – and yes, it’s worth a trip even if you don’t work there.
+They’ve dolled it all up with a playful retro-futuristic vibe that occasionally dips into steampunk territory thanks to touches like the huge centrepiece bar, which boasts a double-height neon lighting installation.

 Territory – this is a game wholly of their own invention.
-In it, the computer separates the lane into hundreds of virtual hexagons.
-Each hexagon is coloured the same as the puck that’s currently closest to it.
+The computer separates the lane into hundreds of virtual hexagons, which are then each coloured to match the puck that’s currently closest to them.
 So the idea is to capture ‘territory’ by landing pucks in the most empty space (or by huddling up to enemy pucks to steal theirs).
 Whichever team gets the most territory wins.
 It’s instant fun.

 Eclipse – this one’s a take on boules, in which you’ve got to land your puck as close to the board’s central black spot as possible, strategically knocking others’ off the mark.